Summary of this section

 It has famously and repeatedly been said that a nuisance can only be deemed such “according to plain and sober and simple notions among the English people” (see Walter, 1851).
 This is still good law in the context of ‘intangible’ interferences.
 A reasonable tolerance must be expected in the case of the behaviour of our neighbours.

-Where there has been actual physical damage to property, on the other hand, then it will be difficult ever to say that the claimant’s complaint is trivial or that the claimant is being hypersensitive.
-A defendant must take a claimant as he finds it.
-It has been held, for instance, that a claim in nuisance is sustainable in respect of an old building constructed according to the less robust principles which prevailed at the date of its original construction (Hoare, 1921).
+Where there has been actual physical damage to property, then it will be difficult ever to say that the claimant’s complaint is trivial or that the claimant is being hypersensitive.

 Caution is needed in the case-law.
-The old authority generally relied on to demonstrate, in the context of sensible personal discomfort, that a claimant must not be hypersensitive, is the case of Robinson (1889).
+The old authority generally relied on to demonstrate, in the context of sensible personal discomfort (‘Plagues of Egypt’), that a claimant must not be hypersensitive, is the case of Robinson (1889).
 This was never very satisfactory, since Robinson was a landlord and tenant case about an implied covenant of quiet enjoyment and derogation from grant.
 It concerned the effect on the brown paper stored by the claimant tenant after the defendant decided to make more use of its boiler in the cellar.
 The heat dried out the paper, which the claimant sold by weight.
 This was, factually, a claim about the effect on goods.
 There was no evidence that there was an impact on the property or its occupants.
 It was also clear that the damage was not foreseeable.
 The case was treated, however, by the judges as a case about nuisance, supporting the subsequent contention that there is no claim in nuisance in respect of an unusually delicate trade.

 Temporary inconveniences

 It has been said that a “fleeting and inconvenient” interference cannot constitute a nuisance (Benjamin, 1874).
 At the same time, a single trumpet blast has also been said to constitute a nuisance.
+In short, whether or not something constitutes a nuisance is entirely a matter of fact and degree, save that a claimant occupying land in a ‘common and ordinary way’ will be an advantage.